fetchai/uAgents/docs/interval-tasks.md

 # Interval tasks

-uAgents can make use of interval tasks that will allow them to perform actions on an interval.
+μAgents can use interval tasks to periodically perform actions with some time interval.

 We can use the `on_interval` decorator to repeat a task in a specified period.
 We also need to import `Context` to have access to the information that the agent needs to function.